Heart Kent: Station split - the early years

-Coast AM was an AOR/soft rock station under the leadership of ex-Capital Producer/DJ Kerry Juby with music programmed by Paul Stafford (Head of Music and "Living on Rock" presenter, 7 – 11 pm weekdays).
+Coast AM was an adult-oriented soft rock station, under the leadership of ex-Capital producer and DJ Kerry Juby, with music programmed by Paul Stafford (Note: Stafford was head of music and "Living on Rock" presenter, 7 – 11 pm weekdays.)
 Eammon Kelly was the station's first breakfast host.
-A few months after the launch, Coast AM was renamed "Coast Classics".
-(Although the jingles sang "Coast Classic").
-The service began playing more 'oldies' and by 1990 it became a fully fledged 'Golden Oldies' station.
-Throughout this period, Coast was a 24-hour live local station, but in 1991 it started taking a "sustaining service" from Chiltern Radio Group's expanding AM 'Gold' service, SuperGold.
+A few months after the launch, Coast AM was renamed Coast Classics.
+(Note: The jingles sang "Coast Classic".)
+The service began playing more oldies and, by 1990, it became a fully fledged Golden Oldies station.
+Throughout this period, Coast was a 24-hour live local station but, in 1991, it started taking a sustaining service from Chiltern Radio Group's expanding AM 'Gold' service, SuperGold.
 As a result of this change, the station was renamed Invicta Supergold.
-This helped as research had shown that listeners never fully got used to the station's name, many still calling it Invicta.
-A near-identical set of jingles from JAM were re-sung with the station's new name, and there were no major schedule changes.
-However, just before this change took place, and for most of Summer 1991, presenters at the station were instructed to call the station "Coast Classics Invicta Supergold" on air, to enable listeners to get used to the change.
+This helped as research had shown that listeners never fully got used to the station's name, many still calling it "Invicta".

+A near-identical set of jingles from JAM were resung with the station's new name and there were no major schedule changes.
+However, just before this change took place, and for most of summer 1991, presenters at the station were instructed to call the station "Coast Classics Invicta Supergold" on air, to enable listeners to get used to the change.
 It became a highly popular station and once achieved a 17% reach in a JICRAR survey; some say much to the disgust of its Southern Radio bosses who, it has been said, preferred their AM stations to hover around the 9% mark.

-It too lost its identity in 1998 when it became Capital Gold.
-As Invicta Supergold, the station performed very well and became home to ex Invicta FM presenters such as ex-breakfast presenter Johnny Lewis.
+It also lost its identity in 1998, when it became Capital Gold.
+As Invicta Supergold, the station performed very well and became home to former Invicta FM presenters, such as ex-breakfast presenter Johnny Lewis.